sagemathinc/cocalc/notes/aug2013-push.md

-   x- add a button for embedded PDF view x - add html view for embedded PDF view x - implement script for it.
-    - update button to pdf embed
+   x- add a button for embedded PDF view x - add html view for embedded PDF view x - implement script for it. x - update button to pdf embed x - pdf display title
     - add spinners to each button
     - icons for each button
+    - embed --> object in sage_salvus.py

 - [ ] next release:
       - verify get new services file for cassandra